May-Tove/cross-course-project/README.md

 <img width="1440" alt="Rainydays landingpage" src="https://user-images.githubusercontent.com/89157761/170984387-b653344c-6367-4c86-a184-7443c8fc232e.png">

-A simple overview of the use/purpose of the project.

 ## Description

-This project was a cross course project that I have worked on throughout the entire first year on Noroff Front End Development studies.
+This project was a cross course project that I have worked on throughout the entire first year on Noroff Front-end Development studies.
 The assignment was to develop an e-commerce site for a fictional company called Rainydays, that sells outdoor jackets.
 The target audience is men and women aged 30 to 50 whose interests are: being outdoors, hiking, exploring, skiing, camping, canoeing.

-The site should be responsive and display data collected from a headless CMS.
-The site is developed with vanilla JavaScript using no frameworks.
-The assignment should contain good user experience (UX) and user interface (UI), contextual inquiry interviews should be conducted for user research and analysis.
+The products for the website are stored on a WordPress installation used as a Headless CMS.
+The website itself is built using HTML, CSS and JavaScript and making a call to the WordPress REST API to fetch the data.

 The frontEnd should contain the following pages:

 - Home page
-- Product page with a list showing all products (gathered from the headless CMS)
+- Product page with a list showing all products.
 - Page with product details - made with JavaScript once clicked on each product.
 It should also be possible to add products to cart.
 - Checkout page showing what products are added to the cart
 - About page